 - Right-click the selected row number, then click the Insert Cut Cells option.

 As mentioned earlier, you can move rows in Excel by clicking the first row that you wish to move, holding the Shift key on your keyboard, then clicking the bottom row that you want to move.
+Note that you need to keep the Shift key pressed till the entire group of selected cells is part of your selection.
 This method for moving multiple rows in Excel will only work for a contiguous group of rows.
 You will not be able to select different individual rows from all over your spreadsheet.

 Is there a row of information in your spreadsheet that you do not need, or that you do not want other people to see?
 Learn how to hide a row in Excel 2010 to keep the data in your spreadsheet, but stop it from being visible.